 I don’t agree with the speed limit on my road, why are you issuing tickets?

-If you’d like to discuss changing the speed limit on a road, we would kindly ask that you contact your Local Highways Authority who are responsible for setting the limits.
+Setting the speed limit is done by Highways Authorities.
+If you’d like to discuss changing the speed limit on a road, we’d kindly ask that you contact your Local Highways Authority.

 You can see more information about setting local speed limits in Wales.

-For your own safety and to comply with the law, you must be able to drive your vehicle safely, react to potential hazards and obey mandatory traffic signs at all times.
-If traffic signs are not appropriate and could cause any confusion for drivers, GoSafe will not be enforcing in the area.
+For your own safety and to comply with the law, you must be able to drive your vehicle safely, react to potential hazards and always obey mandatory traffic signs.